 1. Don’t waste candidates’ time

 As they apply for a job, 55% of candidates will give up on a position if they don’t hear back from the company after two weeks of applying.
-It’s simple – there are lots of opportunities and job to apply to, and if you’re taking too long, the candidates will go to an employer that appreciates their time more.
+It’s simple – if you’re taking too long, the candidates will simply move on to an employer that appreciates their time more.

-Moreover, if you want the best candidates out there, you really have no time to waste.
+Moreover, if you really want to acquire the best candidates out there, you have no time to waste.
 According to research, the best talent on the job market is gone after just 10 days.
-If it takes you weeks just to weed out the first batch of applicants, tough luck.
+It’s clear then that taking weeks just to weed out the first batch of applicants won’t leave you in the best position.
+This means making sure you have a hyper-efficient candidate screening process in place is key.

-There are plenty of ways to cut down on your time to hire, but the first step is to analyze your current processes and find out the biggest time drains.
+The first step to reduce your time-to-hire is to analyze your current processes and find the biggest time drains.

 One of the easiest ways to save time is to make the application process quicker.
 As we’ve mentioned in the last article on optimizing your hiring process, 20% of all applicants will quit half-way through the application if it takes more than 10 minutes to complete.
 In other words, the longer the application process, the lower will the number of successful applicants be.